Quinta de Tourais - Douro, Portugal

 During our second tour to the Douro, someone had referred us to Tourais.

 What a surprise when Liliana answered the phone when we called to book the appointment for the group.

-The rest was, as they say “history,” after meeting Fernando and tasting through the wines.
+The rest, as they say, was “history,” after meeting Fernando and tasting through the wines.

 We go visit during the off season just to check in – phenomenal people in a stunning natural environment.
 There are a lot of big wine companies in the Douro.
 The fact that Liliana and Fernando only produce around 15,000 bottles at Tourais is something you don’t see that often.

 It’s not a vanity project, it’s their life and livelihood.
 We are excited to be a part of it

 Q | Where did you and your husband meet?

 A | Liliana | We met at a wine-bar in Lisbon in 2015.
 My grandfather was a small wine producer in Dão DOC (protected designation of origin) and winemaking was something I always took an interest - I remember harvesting or stomping grapes as a child- so it is curious (and logic, may I say!) that we met at a wine-bar while Fernando was taking care of his family wine business at Quinta de Tourais.

 Q | How did winemaking start for you?